MicrosoftDocs/architecture-center/docs/solution-ideas/articles/project-15-iot-sustainability-content.md

 Principal authors:

- * [Sarah Maston](https://www.linkedin.com/in/smwmaston/) | Founder of Project 15 from Microsoft | Director, Global Partner Strategy
+ * [Sarah Maston](https://www.linkedin.com/in/smwmaston/) | Director, Global Partner Strategy
- * [Daisuke Nakahara](https://www.linkedin.com/in/daisuke-nakahara/) | Inventor of Project 15 from Microsoft’s Open Platform | Director, Sony Semiconductor Solutions
+ * [Daisuke Nakahara](https://www.linkedin.com/in/daisuke-nakahara/) | Director, Sony Semiconductor Solutions
- * [Linda Nichols](https://www.linkedin.com/in/lynnaloo/) | Lead Architect of Project 15 Open Platform | App Innovation Global Black Belt
+ * [Linda Nichols](https://www.linkedin.com/in/lynnaloo/) | App Innovation Global Black Belt

 ## Next steps

-- Visit [Project 15 on GitHub][Project 15 on GitHub] to deploy to Azure and learn more about customizing conservation and ecological sustainability solutions.
+- To deploy to Azure and learn more about how to customize conservation and ecological sustainability solutions, see [Project 15 Open Platform on GitHub][Project 15 on GitHub].
-- See [Introduction to Azure IoT][Introduction to Azure IoT].
+- [Introduction to Azure IoT][Introduction to Azure IoT]
-- See [Internet of Things Learning Path][Internet of Things Learning Path].
+- [Internet of Things Learning Path][Internet of Things Learning Path]
 - [Microsoft & Sustainability][Microsoft & Sustainability]
-- [Seeed Studio’s IoT Into the Wild][Seeed Studio’s IoT Into the Wild]
+- [Seeed Studio's IoT Into the Wild][Seeed Studio’s IoT Into the Wild]

 ## Related resources